 Finishes: A basic stainless steel cab runs $8,000-$15,000.
 Custom wood panels, glass walls, or designer lighting can push cab finishes to $25,000+.

-Commercial Elevator Maintenance Costs
+How Much Does Commercial Elevator Maintenance Cost?

 Once installed, you're paying for maintenance forever.
 The two contract types that matter: